metno/weatherapi-docs/doc/locationforecast/HowTO.md

 ## Appendix A - Suggested client libraries

-Here is a list of known libraries which may be useful.
+Here is a list of known HTTP libraries which may be useful.
 More will be added in the future.

 | Language   | HTTP useragent                                               | JSON parser                                         |
 | ---------- | ------------------------------------------------------------ | --------------------------------------------------- |